By Newman Nahas

 Summary of Argument

 First, dogmatic status is a function of reception (not just enactment), but the Confession was never received as a primary authority.
-Rather, the Confession was corrected by Dositheus himself,[3] corrected extensively by St. Philaret with the consent of the synod of the Russian Church,[4] and treated as "particular" synod rather than "ecumenical" by the Patriarchs who transmitted it to the non-Jurors it.[5]
+Rather, the Confession was corrected by Dositheus himself,[3] corrected extensively by St. Philaret with the consent of the synod of the Russian Church,[4] and treated as "particular" synod rather than "ecumenical" by the Patriarchs who transmitted it to the non-Jurors.[5]

 In the late seventeenth century, Roman Catholics and Calvinists were locked in confessional struggle across Europe, particularly in France.
 Both sides wanted to demonstrate that the Eastern Orthodox shared their theology.
 The publication of the Calvinist "Confession of Cyril Lucaris" in 1629 had given the Reformed party apparent evidence of Orthodox sympathy.[1]

 France championed Roman Catholic interests; Holland championed the Calvinist cause.
 Both pressured the Ecumenical Patriarchate to produce statements favorable to them.
 The Confession of Dositheus emerged in this geopolitical pressure cooker.[2]
+As Kontouma documents, the Confession was produced "satisfying the expectations of the very Catholic king of France—who is, in a certain way, the commissioner (le commanditaire)" of the work, through ambassador Nointel.[VK3] That said, "Dositheus complied willingly with the anti-Calvinist exercise requested by the ambassador of Louis XIV."[VK4]

 In January 1672, yielding to the "insistent demands" of the French ambassador Count de Nointel, a Local Council assembled in Constantinople under Patriarch Dionysius IV.
 This council had significant representation: four Eastern Patriarchs and approximately forty bishops participated.
 It produced a tomos condemning Calvinism and repudiating the Confession of Cyril Lucaris.
-But note: this is not the 1672 synod at issue.[4].

 The Confession at issue was produced two months later, as a follow-up document.
-The Synod's own title page identifies it as "The Local Synod Held in Jerusalem" (Hē en Ierosolymois Topikē Synodos).[5a]The occasion was not a deliberate synod but a liturgical celebration: the consecration of the restored Church of the Nativity in Bethlehem.
-Hierarchs and clergy from the Jerusalem Patriarchate had gathered for the festivities.
+The Synod's own title page identifies it as "The Local Synod Held in Jerusalem" (Hē en Ierosolymois Topikē Synodos).[5a]
+As Kontouma argues, this designation was almost certainly deliberate.
+Dositheus "showed himself very attentive to questions of canonicity, which is why he took care to maintain the local character of the synod of Jerusalem."[VK1] No patriarch or prelate from outside his patriarchate was invited.